 - Former court-appointed special commissioner for eminent domain proceedings

 - Married to Eric, a former Captain in the United States Army, and a proud mother of two children

-She is married to Eric, a former Captain in the United Stated Army, and they are the proud parents of two young children.
+Debra is married to Eric, a former United States Army Captain, and the have two young children.